Stuntman (video game)

 Stuntman is the name of two action-adventure racing video games; one was developed by Reflections Interactive for the PlayStation 2, and the other by Velez & Dubail for the Game Boy Advance, with both being published by Infogrames under the Atari brand name.
 The games focus around the career of a motion-picture stuntman.
 It takes the player through various movies in which they perform dangerous stunts as called by the game.

 Critical reaction to Stuntman varied.
 The game was hailed for its innovative gameplay and physics, but was criticised for being linear and its difficulty level requiring too many retries of levels.
-The game was followed up with a sequel titled Stuntman: Ignition, in 2007.
+The game was the first installment in the Stuntman series, and was followed by Stuntman: Ignition (2007) and Stuntman: Hollywood (TBA).

 Gameplay

 Stuntman has three single-player modes: Stuntman Career, Stunt Construction and Driving Games.
 In Stuntman Career, the player must attempt a series of car chase stunt scenes.
 Each track has several stunts, which are indicated with visual cues and in voice.
 The player must complete each track in a limited time and with a specified accuracy of the stunts to be able to proceed to the next scene.
 After all the scenes of the film are completed, a theatrical trailer of the film is shown that combines pre-rendered scenes with highlights from the car scenes based on the actual performance of the player.
 After succeeding in a scene, the player is rewarded with money based on accuracy and time, and the unlocking of vehicles and tools for the construction mode.
 After completing a scene, the player can watch playback and optionally save it.

 The career mode allows the player to participate in six films, each filmed in a different location and a different genre.
 Toothless in Wapping is a gangster film made in London (mainly set within the docks and smaller parts of the downtown area) and resembles Snatch and Lock, Stock and Two Smoking Barrels (both of which were directed by Guy Ritchie and starring Jason Statham).
 A Whoopin' and a Hollerin is inspired by Dukes of Hazzard set in rural Louisiana.
 Blood Oath is filmed in Bangkok and is inspired by John Woo-films.
-Conspiracy is a Tom Clancy-type thriller where the player uses a snowmobile in Switzerland.
-The Scarab of Lost Souls is based on the Indiana Jones films where the player uses a jeep and troop carrier in Egypt.
-Live Twice for Tomorrow is a parody of James Bond where the player uses sports cars in Monaco.
+Conspiracy is a Tom Clancy-type thriller where the player uses a snowmobile and an RV in Switzerland.
+The Scarab of Lost Souls is based on the Indiana Jones films where the player uses a jeep, a motorcycle, an armored tank car, and troop carrier in Egypt.
+Live Twice for Tomorrow is a parody of James Bond where the player uses sports cars, a mini car, and a sedan in Monaco.
 Between films, the player must perform stunts in front of crowds at a stadium.

 The Stunt Construction mode allows the player to create their own stunts by placing equipment in an arena and then perform the stunts.
-The Driving Games mode involves tests of vehicle control, such as manoeuvrability, precision and timing.
+The Driving Games mode involves tests of vehicle control, such as maneuverability, precision and timing.